-Following this logic an online shop showing only small product images and short descriptions along with prices and shipping methods is a content rich site no doubt.
-In short most decision makers assume that they already have content on their site, it's their sales copy.
+Following this logic an online store showing only small product images and short descriptions along with pricing and shipping methods is a content rich site no doubt.
+In short most decision makers assume that they already have content on their site, it’s their sales copy.

 I guess the issue here is that a website can be quite abstract.